angeal185/sicarii/README.md

 ## configuration

-the configuration file at `./config/config.json` is an essential part of sicarii
+the configuration file at `./config/config.json` is an essential part of sicarii. you should tweak it to your own requirements in order to maximize performance and security.

 ```js
 //defaults